matt-kempster/m2c/README.md

 Run with `--help` to see which options are available.

 Context files provided with `--context` are parsed and cached, so subsequent runs with the same file are faster.
 The cache for `foo/bar.c` is stored in `foo/bar.m2c`.
+These files can be ignored (added to `.gitignore`), and are automatically regenerated if context files change.
 Caching can be disabled with the `--no-cache` argument.

 ### Multiple functions